jskherman/website-tabi/content/gists/git-faqs.md

 Frequently Asked Questions:

-<details><summary>How can I remove/delete a large file from the commit history in the Git repository?</summary>
+{% toggle(title="How can I remove/delete a large file from the commit history in the Git repository?") %}

 > Use the [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/), a simpler, faster alternative to git-filter-branch, specifically designed for removing unwanted files from Git history.
 >